CONDUCTOR77747/calc_world/README.md

 `make test`

 ## Screenshots and Demonstration
+Discription of main features and pages of this project.
 ### Main page
 You can choose calculator and access history of calcultions on main page.
 Also you can clear your calculation history by pressing the button.<br />
 There are two calculators available now:<br />